Instant Runoff Voting and the Reinforcement Paradox: Empirical Results

-In Section \ref{models_section} we ran simulations based on sampling using theoretical models such as the IAC model.
-Since we have access to a large dataset of real-world elections, we can also sample from these elections and run simulations using nonparametric bootstrap analysis.
 To perform this analysis, we follow techniques used in the classical papers \cite{PPR} and \cite{RKKH}.
-For each of the 352 three-candidate profiles we have from our real-world dataset, we created 10,000 pseudoprofiles by sampling ballots with replacement from the actual three-candidate profile.
-This sampling allowed us to generate 3,520,000 three-candidate elections which we can check for reinforcement paradoxes.
+For each of the 416 three-candidate profiles from our real-world dataset, we created 1,000 pseudoprofiles by sampling ballots with replacement from the actual three-candidate profile.
+This sampling allowed us to generate 416,000 three-candidate elections which we can check for reinforcement paradoxes.

 To keep the computation time reasonable and to match the analysis in Section \ref{models_section}, if the actual profile contained more than 1,001 voters then for each generated pseudoprofile we sampled only 1,001 ballots; otherwise each pseudoprofile contained the same number of voters as the original election.
 Most of the elections in the dataset contain more than 1,001 voters and thus most of the generated elections contain 1,001 voters.

-Table \ref{bootstrapping_results} shows the probability of each type of reinforcement paradox across the 3,520,000 pseudoprofiles.
+Table \ref{bootstrapping_results} shows the probability of each type of reinforcement paradox across the 416,000 pseudoprofiles.
 The results are similar to the ``3-Cand Reduced Elections'' probabilities in Table \ref{empirical_results}, and thus the bootstrapping results do not meaningfully affect how frequently we expect such paradoxes to occur in real-world elections.

-However, bootstrapping analysis can give a sense of how ``close'' a given election comes to demonstrating a paradox.
-If none of the 10,000 pseudoprofiles generated from an election demonstrate a paradox then the original election is not ``close'' to an election which demonstrates a paradox.
-On the other hand, if an election demonstrates a paradox but relatively few of its pseudoprofiles do, then the election is close to one which does not demonstrate a paradox.
-For example, the 2023 city council ward 7 election in Minneapolis (Table \ref{Minn_Ward7_profile}) demonstrated a reinforcement paradox but only 3370 of 10000 generated pseudoprofiles demonstrate a paradox.
-Thus, we could argue that this election demonstrating a paradox is not the most likely outcome.